Towards a Hands-Free Query Optimizer through Deep Learning: Research Directions

 \subsubsection{Hybrid}

 The last approach we explicitly discuss is the hybrid approach, depicted on the right-hand side of Figure~\ref{fig:complexity_decompose}.
 In this hybrid approach, the initial training phase learns only the first step of the query optimization pipeline (e.g. join order selection) using only queries over two or fewer relations.
 The next training phase introduces both another step of the pipeline (e.g. index selection) \emph{and} queries over three or fewer relations.
 After all stages of the query optimization pipeline have been incorporated, subsequent training phases increase the number of relations considered.
-The advantage of this approach is that it provides the smallest increase in complexity from training phase to subsequent training phase.
-However, the hybrid approach suffers from some of the disadvantages of both the relations and pipeline based approach.
+This approach provides the smallest increase in complexity from training phase to subsequent training phase.
+However, the hybrid approach suffers from some of the disadvantages of both the relations and pipeline based approach: it depends on a traditional optimizer and it requires queries with relatively few relations for training purposes.

 \nextSec